Tutorial

 February 21, 20263 min readReviewed March 8, 2026

 Session routing is the core of predictable OpenClaw behavior.
-Replies are not just tied to a model; they are tied to a session key strategy that decides how context is isolated across DMs, groups, channels, and accounts[1][2].
+Replies aren't just tied to a model; they are tied to a session key strategy that decides how context is isolated across DMs, groups, channels, and accounts[1][2].

 Default Session Model